-- material delay in liability settlement over 30 days, - significant deterioration of borrower's lifetime PD or internal rating, - restructuring of receivable due to the financial difficulties of the borrower (FPE status), - deterioration in the rating of an external rating agency (applies in the case of exposures to financial institutions and countries), and/or - Watch list/Decision of the Watch loan Committee.
+- material delay in liability settlement over 30 days. - significant deterioration of borrower's lifetime PD or internal rating, - restructuring of receivable due to the financial difficulties of the borrower (FPE status), - deterioration in the rating of an external rating agency (applies in the case of exposures to financial institutions and countries), and/or - Watch list/Decision of the Watch loan Committee.

-At the end of 2022 AIK upgraded the model for identification of significant increase in credit risk.
+The Group upgraded the model for identification of significant increase in credit risk.
 The quantitative criterium of change in rating grade was supplemented by quantitative criterium of change in lifetime PD with which the harmonization of SICR methodology across the Group was achieved.